 Who should use a resume headline?

-Anyone can use a resume title, regardless of their level of experience.
-If you’re a seasoned professional, a resume headline gives you the opportunity to call out a few of your greatest accomplishments.
-If you have limited job experience or you’re just entering the job market for the first time, the headline will give you an opportunity to share the qualities that will help you grow your career.
+Anyone can use a resume title regardless of their industry, title or level of experience.
+If you’re a seasoned professional, a resume headline gives you the opportunity to highlight a few of your greatest accomplishments.
+If you have limited job experience or you’re just entering the job market for the first time, the headline will give you an opportunity to share the qualifications you currently have and hope to earn in your career.

 How to write an effective resume headline